Is radiofrequency / RF microneedling treatment painful?

 • High intensities are very painful and dangerous

-• Medium intensities are both painful and ineffective, requiring multiple sessions, not the promised “you only need one” session
+• Medium intensities are usually safe but still painful and ineffective, requiring multiple sessions, not the promised “you only need one” session - you need 6+.
+With normal, safe RF you get better results in 6 sessions and no pain.

 Pain with bipolar radiofrequency